wp-plugins/wp-fb-autoconnect/readme.txt

 = Premium Addon =

 In addition to the free features listed above, I also offer a Premium addon to provide some more advanced functionality.
-Premium customers always receive priority support, and while I continue to update the free plugin with maintenance updates and bug fixes, new features are now only being implemented in the addon.

 The following is an abbreviated list of Premium features; a more complete list, along with details on each item, is available on the [plugin homepage](http://www.justin-klein.com/projects/wp-fb-autoconnect/#premium):

 * Multisite Support
 * Shortcode Support